syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 <% endtab %>

-You can download the source code of the filtering the records from [here] ()
+You can download the source code for filtering the records in MVVM from [here] ()